 - The Dark Knight Batman figure by Mattel.
-The 30-inch Batman figure has rigid, pointed plastic with the potential for penetrating skin and blunt-force injuries.
+The 30-inch Batman figure has rigid, pointed plastic with the potential for penetrating the skin and blunt-force injuries.

 - The X-Men Origins Slashin’ Action Wolverine.
 It has sharp claws on it posing risks of eye injuries and other impact injuries.

 - Lots to Love Babies mini-nursery.
-It contains an easily detached showerhead that poses a risk of choking for the two year olds and up it is marketed for.
+It contains an easily detached showerhead that poses a risk of choking for the two-year-olds and up it is marketed for.